The Pravcice Gate, Czech Republic

 The Hike

-The standard approach is from the village of Hrensko, a small tourist settlement at the confluence of the Kamenice and Elbe rivers near the German border.
-From the car park in Hrensko, the hike to the arch is approximately 4 km one-way with around 300 metres of elevation gain.
-The path goes up through the Kamenice gorge, passes through forest, and arrives at the arch from below.
-Total return time is 3-4 hours at a moderate pace.
+The standard approach is from Hrensko, a small settlement at the confluence of the Kamenice and Elbe rivers.
+From the village car park, the hike to the arch is approximately 4 kilometres one-way with around 300 metres of elevation gain.
+The path climbs through the Kamenice gorge, passes through forest, and arrives at the arch from below.
+Return time is 3 to 4 hours at a comfortable pace.

-The arch itself can be walked to but not on.
-Access to the arch surface has been prohibited since 1982 due to erosion concerns; the closure was made permanent in 2013.
-You view it from below or from the terrace of the Falcon’s Nest guesthouse (Sokolovo hnizdо), a 19th-century building dramatically perched against the cliff face adjacent to the arch.
-The building operates as a restaurant and bar in season and is worth a stop.
+The arch is viewed from below or from the terrace of the Falcon’s Nest guesthouse (Sokolovo Hnizdo), a 19th-century building dramatically perched against the cliff face adjacent to the arch.
+It operates as a restaurant and bar in season and is worth stopping at for a Czech beer and the perspective.
+A short side trail from the main path gives the best elevated angle on the arch against the forest – this is where the most compelling photographs are made.

 The Kamenice Gorge Boats